TL;DR

 Knowing what to do in the stressful moments after an accident can protect you legally and financially.

-• Insurance company details Crucially, never apologise or accept blame at the scene.
+- Insurance company details Crucially, generally not apologise or accept blame at the scene.
 This can be used against you later.
 Stick to the facts.

-• If there are independent witnesses, ask for their names and contact details.
+- If there are regulated witnesses, ask for their names and contact details.

-5. Report to Your Insurer: Inform your insurance company as soon as possible, typically within 24 hours.
-You must report the incident even if you do not plan to make a claim.
+- Report to Your Insurer: Inform your insurance company as soon as possible, typically within 24 hours. you should consider whether you may need to report the incident even if you do not plan to make a claim.
 Failure to do so can breach your policy conditions.

 Do I need to declare penalty points or a speed awareness course?